alexeygrigorev/mlwiki.org/index.php/Decision_Under_Uncertainty.md

 ---
-title: "Decision Under Uncertainty"
 layout: default
 permalink: /index.php/Decision_Under_Uncertainty
+tags:
+- decision-under-uncertainty
+title: Decision Under Uncertainty
 ---

-# Decision Under Uncertainty

 ## Decision Under Uncertainty
 This is a tool to model [Decision Analysis](Decision_Analysis) problems.
 Unlike [Decision Under Risk](Decision_Under_Risk), here we cannot obtain the probability distribution of possible consequences, can only list the scenarios.